jdimauro/witch-lights/README.md

 Once you've got your conduit set, it's time to pull ribbon cable through it.
 You're going to want a friend to help you with the next step.

 Extend your cable snake into the conduit and keep unreeling it until it pokes through the far end of the conduit.
-Then your friend can pinch the cable and stuff it through the little hole on the end of the cable snake, or use gaffer's tape to attach it.
-Now have your friend put your wooden dowel through the hole in the ribbon cable spool, and stand with their arms out as you _slowly and carefully_ reel in the cable, until the cable pokes out of the conduit on your end.
+Then your friend can pinch the cable and stuff it through the little hole on the end of the cable snake, or use tape to attach it.
+Now have your friend put your wooden dowel through the hole in the ribbon cable spool, and hold either end of the dowel as you _slowly and carefully_ reel in the cable, until the cable pokes out of the conduit on your end.
 Pull about 4-5 inches of ribbon past the end of the cable, and then cut the ribbon cable on the other end, also with about 4-5 inches of extra.

 Decide which way you plan to orient the conduit, and then use a label printer or tape and a marker to mark an arrow → pointing _away_ from the Arduino enclosure.